peterts/python-presentation/readme.md

 4. Use Case - Directory Monitor.ipynb
 5. Use Case - Working with AWS.ipynb
 6. Use Case - Machine Learning.ipynb

+## Accessing the Presentation Interactively

+First you need to do one of the following:
+- Install Anaconda
+- Install the regular Python distribution + pip install jupyter

+Then, do the following:
+1. Clone this repo
+2. Navigate to the root of this repo
+3. Run the following command:

+    jupyter notebook

 # Installing Python